Luke Raley Player Props: Rays vs. Blue Jays

 Luke Raley At The Plate

-- Raley is hitting .231 with two doubles, three home runs and three walks.
+- Raley is batting .226 with two doubles, three home runs and three walks.

-- In five of 10 games this year, Raley has picked up at least one hit, including one game with multiple hits.
+- Raley has had a base hit in six of 12 games this season, and multiple hits once.

-- He has hit a home run in two of 10 games played this season, and in 9.4% of his plate appearances.
+- He has hit a long ball in two of 12 games played this season, and in 8.1% of his plate appearances.

-- Raley has driven in a run in three games this season (30.0%), including two games with multiple runs batted in.
+- In four games this season (33.3%), Raley has picked up an RBI, including two games with multiple runs batted in.

-- In three of 10 games this season, he has scored, including multiple runs once.
+- He has scored at least once three times this season (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.